Explicitly Quantum-parallel Computation by Displacements: Non-Gaussian driving

 where we have slightly abused the notation in treating $\infty$ as a positive real number.
 While the normalization for such a state does not converge (the displacement is only weakly dependent on $m$, $C_{m+1}=-e^{i \theta}\sqrt{\frac{m}{m+1}}C_{m-1}$ \cite{Gerry_Knight_2004}), the prefactors in equation \ref{eq:squeeze_split} will force convergence for a finite $k$.
 Naively, it would appear that even with arbitrarily strong squeezing, the magnitude of the displacement of the superimposed states is limited by the ability to resolve a high number of photons.
 However, here we can make an observation, in \ref{eq:peak_approx}, that the expected photon number also increases as $\theta_\mathrm{sub}$ decreases, since more photons will be post selected if transfer through the beamsplitter is less likely.
 Mathematically speaking, by balancing beamsplitting angle and squeezing, it is possible to make a kitten state with arbitrarily many photons for a fixed value of $k$.

-Furthermore, we can study the quality of the approximation to cat states, which we can produce by the photon subtraction methods, and while this has been studied elsewhere\cite{Dakna1997CatSubtract,Molmer2006NonGauss,Parigi2007PhotonAddSubtract,Walchaers2017nonGauss,Takase2021CatSubtract,Walschaers2021nonGauss}, we are interested in slightly different properties.
-In particular, since the addition of squeezing does not effect the interference loss, we are willing to accept states which correspond to a superposition of squeezed and displaced states, rather than just a superposition of coherent states.
+Furthermore, we can study the quality of the approximation to cat states and generalizations of them, which we can produce by the photon subtraction methods, and while this has been studied elsewhere\cite{Dakna1997CatSubtract,Molmer2006NonGauss,Parigi2007PhotonAddSubtract,Walchaers2017nonGauss,Takase2021CatSubtract,Walschaers2021nonGauss}, we are interested in slightly different properties.
+In particular, since the addition of squeezing does not effect the interference loss, we are willing to accept states which correspond to a superposition of squeezed and displaced states, rather than just a superposition of coherent states (the conventional definition of a cat state).
 For concreteness, these states take the form

 where $D(\alpha)$ is a displacement operator and $S(\xi)$ is a squeezing operator.

 When fitting against these generalised cat-like states, we fix the total number of photons to be the same number as the kitten state, and then numerically optimize the fidelity with respect to the fraction of photons which come from squeezing.
 We find in figure \ref{fig:kitten_infid_and_squeezing} that the fidelity is high.
 For reasonable squeezing, we find that fidelity around $99\%$ are possible for a single photon subtraction; for three or more subtracted photons, a fidelity around $99.9\%$ is possible, with gradual improvement as the number of photons measured is increased.
 This continues all the way until the infinite squeezing limit.
 In contrast, if we demand a true cat state, with no squeezing, the fidelity drops to about $90\%$.
 We also find that the fraction of photons due to squeezing is relatively small, less than $10\%$ in all cases and less than $5\%$ if more than one photon is subtracted.
 We do not know the origin of the qualitative differences between the single photon subtraction curves and those for subtracting more photons, and this is likely an interesting direction for future study, but is beyond the scope of this paper.